 Have a ministry to the disciples that includes a clear path that teaches them to do all Jesus commanded.

-At Saddleback the clearly marked start to the path is our four commitment classes:
+At Saddleback, the clearly marked start to the path is the CLASS series:

 101 – Discovering Our Church Family